 Symptoms: lethargy, coughing, respiratory problems, heart disease, weight loss

-Heartworms are disgusting little foot-long worms (parasites) that live in your dog’s heart, wreaking havoc on his heart, blood vessels, and lungs if he gets infected.
+Heartworms are parasites that live in your dog’s heart, wreaking havoc on his heart, blood vessels and lungs if he gets infected.
 Heartworm is spread by mosquitos and has been reported in all fifty states, not just places with dry climates.
 Buying preventative medication (like heartworm or flea and tick) is comparable to buying insurance — while you may not want to spend money on it now, it’s better than not being able to afford a crisis later.
+Here are some more money-saving hacks for pet owners.

 If your dog has heartworm, expect a rigorous regimen of steroids, antibiotics, and an organic arsenic injection.
-The easiest (and cheapest) way to prevent her from contracting it is by taking preventative measures with annual blood tests and regular pills, topicals, or shots.
+The easiest (and cheapest) way to prevent her from contracting it is by taking preventative measures with annual blood tests and regular pills, topicals or shots.
+You can find a variety of heartworm medications through sites like Chewy.com.

 Symptoms: fever, pain, tingling or burning at the wound, hyperactivity